 We have created 12 Value Flywheel Tenets that join business and technology goals and create a flywheel effect momentum.
 These 12 tenets form the basis of our book The Value Flywheel Effect.

 The Value Flywheel Effect, enabled by cloud adoption, will accelerate your business.
-Each phase of the Value Flywheel is anchored by three key tenets (twelve in total).
-These tenets will help guide you through each of the four phases of the Value Flywheel.
+Each phase of the Value Flywheel has three fundamental tenets (twelve in total).
+These tenets will help guide you through the four stages of the Value Flywheel.

-That said, it’s essential to understand that we are constantly evolving—these tenets may not hold in a few years.
+That said, it’s essential to understand that we constantly evolve—these tenets may not hold in a few years.
 For that reason, we will also illustrate them using Wardley Maps.
 You should map your context and adapt these principles to work in your environment.

-We’ve also broken these tenets down based on personas, or the role in an organization that would be most concerned with each phase of the Value Flywheel.
-The persona listed for each section is not the sole owner of these tenets, but the individual who would sleep easy if their three tenets were followed.
+We’ve also broken these tenets down based on personas or the role in an organization that would be most concerned with each phase of the Value Flywheel.
+The persona listed for each section is not the sole owner of these tenets but the individual who would sleep easy if you followed the three tenets.

 12 Key Tenets of the Value Flywheel